 Over the years, there have been countless trends that have come and gone in the community of recreational substance abusers.
 During Prohibition in the early-twentieth century, alcohol was the drug of choice for many.
 In the mid-twentieth century, marijuana and hallucinogens, or “psychedelics,” had become increasingly popular, especially among the youth subculture.
 However, more recently there have been national and even global spikes in the abuse prescription opioids like oxycodone, fentanyl, and heroin.

-However, in the scholastic enclave of higher education, there is another drug that has gained popularity and the goal isn’t necessarily to get high but to get ahead.
-Stimulants like Ritalin and, particularly, Adderall are used beyond their clinical application to treat ADD and ADHD.
+However, in the scholastic enclave of higher education, there is another drug that has gained popularity and the goal isn’t necessarily to get high, but to get ahead.
+Stimulants like Ritalin and particularly Adderall are used beyond their clinical application to treat ADD and ADHD.
 When you are pulling all-nighters, juggling classes and your job, and your grade and scholarships are on the line, you may feel the need for an extra boost.

-There are a number of medications that are commonly prescribed to individuals who suffer from Attention-deficit/hyperactivity disorder (ADHD), some of which have stimulating properties while others do not.
+There are a number of medications that are commonly prescribed to individuals who struggle with Attention-deficit/hyperactivity disorder (ADHD), some of which have stimulating properties while others do not.
 Adderall is a psychostimulant that is prescribed for ADHD that increases the activity of neurotransmitters releasing dopamine and norepinephrine the brain.
 The active ingredients in Adderall share many molecular and pharmacological similarities with specific neurotransmitters in the brain that are implicated in cognitive functioning and mood.